 How to Plant Sweet Cherry Trees

-Dwarf trees will only need around ten feet of spacing between them and they can be grown in containers and potted up at any time of the year.
+Sweet cherry trees should be spaced at least 40 feet apart and away from other trees or structures to ensure good air circulation and plenty of sun.
+Dwarf trees will only need around 10 feet of spacing between them and they can be grown in containers and potted up at any time of the year.

 Sweet Cherry Tree Care

 These trees generally enjoy full sun, but in regions where the afternoon sun is extreme, it's best to put them in a partial shade position where they'll get respite from this.

 A well-drained, loamy, fertile, and moist soil is what a sweet cherry tree will appreciate the most.
 These trees can handle a wide range of pH levels, but they have a preference for acidic conditions.

 Because they have shallow roots, dry periods can cause problems for sweet cherry trees and this is why a moisture retentive soil or at least mulching is beneficial.

 Depending on how dry and warm the conditions are, watering every one to four weeks will be required.
 It's especially important not to let the roots dry out completely during the growing seasons.